-For more detail about the Scouts Scotland PVG scheme, visit “Criminal record checking process in Scotland” on the Scouts Scotland website.
 Fill out the form below to be invited for an in-person meeting to arrange document verification.
-This form will offer to send a copy of your responses to the email address below.
+This form will offer to send a copy of your responses to the email address in the form.

 • Please provide your full legal name including any middle names.